bootchk/nRF5rawProtocol/readme.md

 A primitive (raw) protocol stack for Nordic nRF52 family radio chips (SoC which includes ARM mcu)

 Raw :
     - broadcast, all units transmit and receive same address
     - no channel hopping (use one channel not used by WiFi or BT connections)
     - unreliable datagrams, no acks
     - unbuffered (no queue) xmit and rcv
+    - static payload length

 I.e. simple use of radio peripheral in Physical layer of protocol stack, and not much else.
 No transport layer: connections, reliability, or flow control